Welcome to today's edition of the Rush 24-7 podcast.

 Some are not understanding that we are talking about a war.

-Certainly in Iraq right now, if we have the ability to intercept communications uh involving some of the rebels over there, we would go ahead and do so.
+Certainly in Iraq right now, if we have the ability to intercept communications involving some of the rebels over there, we would go ahead and do so.

-But this is merely dealing with those individuals here, and I think that the fact that we were attacked on our own soil at nine eleven would certainly allow you allow us to accept your premise that this is an attempt to monitor wartime communications.
+And I think that the fact that we were attacked on our own soil on 9-11 would certainly allow us to accept your premise that this is an attempt to monitor wartime communications.

 Absolutely.